the-tatanka/personal-website/docs/intro.md

 sidebar_position: 1
 id: intro
 title: Intro
-description: Project intro.
+description: Projects intro.
 keywords:
   - intro
   - projects
   - hack
 ---

-# Let's hack
+# Let's Hack

-The sections of the sidebar contain the docs of various projects.
+_This is the initial draft, and I expect to trim the content by about 30%._